CraftAcademyLabs/coach-guides/weeks/week_8_9.md

 ### Week 10
 Extending News Room with API and Mobile Client
 - **Monday:**
+  - [ ] Morning: Sprint Review for each team
-  - [ ] User Authentication using tokens (theory and Devise Token Auth as example) Extending an existing device with tokens - Raoul - RECORDING
+  - [ ] User Authentication using tokens (theory and Devise Token Auth as example) Extending an existing device with tokens - Raoul - RECORDING - Upload slides on edX
-  - [ ] Demo: Setup Devise Token auth on an existing Rails app with Devise already present - Raoul - LIVE
+  - [ ] Afternoon Demo: Setup Devise Token auth on an existing Rails app with Devise already present - Raoul - LIVE
+    * Thomas will look at writing a guide

 - **Tuesday:**
   - [ ] Morning: Active Model Serializers and JSON:API Standard - Thomas and Faraz